The Visitor (play)

 The Visitor is a 1993 play written by French-Belgian author Eric-Emmanuel Schmitt, first published in France.
 It consists of seventeen acts of varying length.
-The play is set in Vienna in 1938, when Nazis were beginning to take control of the city (Anschluss).
+The play is set in Vienna in 1938, when the Nazis were beginning to take control of the city (in the Anschluss).
 It explores the inner conflicts within Sigmund Freud as this occurs.

 Themes

 Eric Emmanuel Schmitt is known for writing literature that is primarily philosophical.
 As he himself noted in a French magazine, philosophy and Greek tragedy were invented simultaneously, and tragedy is, in a way, a version of philosophy that is accessible to the public.
 As a writer, he says his goal is to present and explore philosophical ideas that are simple enough for everyone to understand, and this can easily be seen in The Visitor, as well as in other works by the author.

 Main themes in this play are the human condition and defects, the belief (or disbelief) in God, the results of war, and Nazism.